-Volusia County officials encourage you and your family to decide before a storm is even in the forecast for your area what you will do if bad weather is threatening Central Florida.
+Volusia County officials encourage you and your family to decide before a storm is even forecast for your area what you will do if bad weather threatens Central Florida.
 Where will you stay if an evacuation order is issued?
 Volusia County Emergency Management officials recommend making plans to stay with friends or family who live well inland, if possible.
-If that is not an option, the county will set up hurricane shelters at key locations and will notify residents through the emergency preparedness app when they are opened, according to the county's emergency management website.
+If that is not an option, the county will set up hurricane shelters at key locations and will notify residents through the emergency preparedness app when they are opened, according to the county’s emergency management website.

 Follow the county's 10-step plan to developing your family's emergency disaster plan.

 Emergency management officials said if and when the county opens shelters, public shelters, special-needs shelters and pet-friendly shelters can be found at the following addresses:

 It’s important to note that not all shelters accept pets, so make sure the one you’re planning to visit does before you arrive.

-Residents with special-needs should register for the Special Needs Shelters program with Volusia County Emergency Management, which provides assistance to patients during evacuations.
+Residents with special needs should register for the Special Needs Shelters program through Volusia County Emergency Management, which provides assistance to patients during evacuations.
 Anyone with a pet who is planning to evacuate to a special needs shelter should contact Volusia County Animal Services at 386-248-1790 to discuss assistance for sheltering pets.